Black-5-Knight/AWS-VPC-and-Load-Balancer-Lab/README.md

 ## Overview

-This lab demonstrates the setup of a Virtual Private Cloud (VPC) on AWS, including creating subnets, configuring an internet gateway, and deploying instances with a load balancer.
-The lab consists of the following stages:
+This lab demonstrates how to set up a Virtual Private Cloud (VPC) on AWS, including creating subnets, configuring an internet gateway, and deploying EC2 instances with a load balancer.

+## Stages

-1. **Stage 1**: Set up a VPC with public subnets, configure internet access, and deploy instances with Nginx and a load balancer.
+1. **Stage 1**: Set up a VPC with public subnets, configure internet access, and deploy EC2 instances with Nginx and a load balancer.
-2. **Stage 2**: Create private subnets that access the internet through public subnets.
+2. **Stage 2**: Create private subnets and configure routing for internet access through public subnets.

 ## Prerequisites

-To follow this lab, you will need:

-- An AWS account.
+- AWS account.
 - Basic knowledge of AWS services such as VPC, EC2, and Load Balancer.
-- AWS CLI installed and configured (optional, for command-line operations).

 ## Installation and Setup